ronaldlamdev/space-tourism/README.md

 -Added conditioning in styling for links when clicked -Passing multiple functions in callback functions -Passing arrays as arguements
+-Used NavLink instead of Link from React Router Dom to indicate an active link

 ###Things I want to improve